cielong/pyfx/README.md

 ```

 ## Usage
+You can use *pyfx* in two ways:
+* A standalone CLI tool
+* A python module which can be integrated in any python CLI application

+Check the [Documentation](https://python-fx.readthedocs.io/en/latest/) for details.
 ### CLI
-*pyfx* comes with a CLI, which you can use:
+*pyfx* comes with a CLI
 * To open a JSON file
   ```bash
    pyfx JSON_FILE